-I currently navigate in the brackish water of the intersection between the Christian and Jewish world.
+I currently navigate in the intersection between the Christian and Jewish world.
 I fellowship as a regular member of Tikvat David Messianic Synagogue, near Atlanta, under my rabbi Ryan Lambert, a close friend.
 I also am the founder of Oasis Fellowship, small-group and online teaching ministry that I began in 2014 while living in northern Vermont.
 My family and I continue to fellowship with and cultivate relationships with many other Christian friends and churches, as well as Jews and Christians from around the country and even the world.

 I live in the Atlanta, GA area with my wife Michelle and our two youngest children.
 We have five children in all as well as five grandchildren.

 I own and operate a carpet cleaning business as my chief source of income.

 My life is not all that it could be but I do my best every day to bring a small measure of healing to the world around me; healing that I’ve needed myself and am still in the process of experiencing.